 - Seeing a pediatric gastroenterologist when these treatments aren't enough.
 The doctor may use biofeedback, or teach the parents and child how to manage encopresis.

 - Seeing a psychotherapist to help the child deal with associated shame, guilt, or loss of self-esteem.

 For encopresis without constipation, the child may need a psychiatric evaluation to find the cause.

-Call for an appointment with your health care provider if a child is over 4 years old and has encopresis.
+Call for an appointment with your provider if a child is over 4 years old and has encopresis.

 Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.